briatte/epsa2020/README.md

 A graph of co-authorship ties between academic organizations, based on papers to be presented at the [European Political Science Association](https://www.epsanet.org/) (EPSA) 2020 conference.

-The conference had to go remote due to the Covid-19 pandemic, so ties might not be representative of what was originally planned.
+The conference had to go remote due to the COVID-19 pandemic, so ties might not be representative of what was originally planned.

 Almost every academic organization represented is an American or West European university.
+Isolated nodes (organizations represented only through single-authored papers) are not shown.
+Labelled nodes have a degree of 4+ in the (unweighted) graph.

 ![](example-graph.png)